-- 2013 Yale Urban Design Workshop retained by Avery-Copp House to gauge interest in reviving and reconceptualizing Thames River Heritage Park - 2016 Thames River Heritage Park officially opened as the first heritage park in Connecticut following the purchase of two surplus Navy utility boats.
-This effort launched the first water taxi service in the area since the 1930s. - 2017 Parks first executive director, Amy Perry, is named - 2017 Park is voted "Best Historical Experience" By Yankee Magazine - 2018 Thames River Heritage Park signs 17 historic and cultural sites as collaborative partners - 2018 Park is awarded "Best Historical Attraction" in the state by Connecticut Magazine - 2020 The Park purchases and adds a third water taxi to its fleet
+- Yale Urban Design Workshop retained by Avery-Copp House to gauge interest in reviving and reconceptualizing Thames River Heritage Park - Thames River Heritage Park officially opened as the first heritage park in Connecticut following the purchase of two surplus Navy utility boats.
+This effort launched the first water taxi service in the area since the 1930s. - 2017 Parks first executive director, Amy Perry, is named - 2017 Park is voted "Best Historical Experience" By Yankee Magazine - 2018 Thames River Heritage Park signs 17 historic and cultural sites as collaborative partners - 2018 Park is awarded "Best Historical Attraction" in the state by Connecticut Magazine - 2020 The Park purchases and adds a third water taxi to its fleet - 2021 The Park premiers Partners in History, a video introduction to heritage sites along the Groton and New London shores of the Thames River and its virtual lectures. - 2022 The Park graduated its first cohort of the Thames River Heritage Park Docent Academy, a collaborative, 10-week intensive program designed to promote volunteerism at the heritage sites in the Park and presented a 6-part lecture series, "Past and Present Visions of the Thames" featuring CT State Historian Walt Woodward.

-Section I: Mission Statement
+Section II: Mission Statement